All-Ireland Senior Hurling Championship: Winning Managers

+Current managers

 Trophy and medals

 At the end of the All-Ireland final, the winning team is presented with a trophy.
 The Liam MacCarthy Cup is held by the winning team until the following year's final.
 Traditionally, the presentation is made at a special rostrum in the Ard Chomairle section of the Hogan Stand where GAA and political dignitaries and special guests view the match.

 The cup is decorated with ribbons in the colours of the winning team.
 During the game the cup actually has both teams' sets of ribbons attached and the runners-up ribbons are removed before the presentation.
 The winning captain accepts the cup on behalf of his team before giving a short speech.
 Individual members of the winning team then have an opportunity to come to the rostrum to lift the cup.

 The Liam MacCarthy Cup commemorates the memory of Liam MacCarthy.
 Born in London to Irish parents in 1851, he was prominently involved in the establishment of a county board in London in the 1890s.
 In 1922 he presented the GAA with £500 to commission a cup for the All-Ireland champions.
 The cup, which was constructed to look like a medieval Irish drinking vessel called a mather, was made by jeweller Edmund Johnson at his premises on Dublin's Grafton Street.
 It replaced the Great Southern Cup as the All-Ireland trophy and was first presented to Bob McConkey of Limerick in 1923.

 Declan Carr of Tipperary was the last recipient of the original Liam MacCarthy Cup in 1991 before it was retired.
 It is now on display in the GAA Museum in Croke Park.
 JMK Gold & Silversmith's produced an exact replica which was first awarded to Liam Fennelly of Kilkenny in 1992.

 In accordance with GAA rules, the Central Council awards up to twenty-six gold medals to the winners of the All-Ireland final.
 The medals are 9 carat gold and depict the design of the GAA.
 Trophies are awarded to the All-Ireland runners-up.
 A miniature replica of the Liam MacCarthy Cup is awarded to the captain of the winning team.